What to tell the vet if you suspect colic!

 - Gut sounds in each quadrant (none, normal, excessive)

 - Recent manure description (normal, diarrhea, extra dry)

-- Any recent feed changes (even a new batch of hay of the same type)
+- Any recent feed changes, like a new batch of hay, or a change in pasture routine.

 - What are his digital pulses like?

 - Has he had any changes in his level of exercise?

 - When was his last fecal egg count and/or deworming?